Skip to main content

 Sigma Alpha Iota

-Founded in 1903, SAI is an international music fraternity and its members are proud of their strong heritage, supporting the art of music.
-Queen City Gems is for cultivating the musical competency of the UNC Charlotte student body by (1) upholding the highest standards of music; (2) giving inspiration and encouragement to its members; while (3) adhering to the highest standards of citizenship in school and in the community.
+Founded in 1903, SAI is an international music fraternity, and its members are proud of their strong heritage, supporting the art of music.
+Queen City Gems is for cultivating the musical competency of the student body.

 Collegiate Chapter of the National Association for Music Education